aabee-tech/gptize/README.md

 - **Customizable output file naming** based on the input file or directory name.
 - **Report generation including all processed files**.
 - **Enhanced limit checks for file size and token count**, with warnings logged instead of errors raised when limits are exceeded.
+- **Detailed Git integration**: Includes the current branch, last commit, and file status in the generated report.
+- **Tokenization support**: Integrated with `tiktoken` for accurate token counting and analysis.
+- **File statistics**: Provides detailed information on line count, character count, token count, file size, last modified date, and permissions for every processed file.
+- **Warnings for large files**: Alerts if files exceed a predefined line count threshold.

 ## Installation
 To install GPTize, simply use pip: